organicdesign/GEVS/README.md

 ## Preface

-To make AI work better, access to up-to-date information from diverse sources, including private ones currently absent from training data, is essential.
+To make open source LLM models work better, access to up-to-date information from diverse sources, including private ones currently absent from training data, is essential.
 Until long context windows can be properly handled, techniques like Retrieval-Augmented Generation (RAG) are necessary.
 Unfortunately, vector stores, advertised as a magic solution, have fallen short of expectations in practice.
 Therefore, significantly improving basic RAG methods is crucial to make them useful.

 ## Vector Stores